pengjiz/pengjiz.com/content/en/fun-with-python-ast.md

 ## Outro

 How can we use it to run a Python script?
 I can come up with two ways.
-The first one is to make a simple script that reads a file into a string, parses it, transforms it, and finally executes it---which is exactly what we do in the snippets above.
+The first one is to make a wrapper around the interpreter that reads a file into a string, parses it, transforms it, and finally executes it -- exactly what we do in the snippets above.
 However, in that way we cannot apply the transformations to the modules imported.
 The second way is to customize how a module is loaded with the [meta path hook](https://docs.python.org/3/reference/import.html#the-meta-path).
 In that way all the modules imported will use the extensions.
-That is what the moshmosh library choose to use.
+That is what the moshmosh library uses.
 If you are interested you can have a look at the [`extension_register.py`](https://github.com/thautwarm/moshmosh/blob/master/moshmosh/extension_register.py) file.

 `ast` gives us a chance to modify the AST before it is executed.
 In some sense that is like what we do with Lisp macros.
-I think it is neat but if you ask me "Will you use it in any serious project?", my answer would perhaps be "No".
+I think it is neat but perhaps will not use it in any serious project.
 Even though it is less hacky than `inspect`, it still feels like a big hack.
 Besides, I tend to avoid introducing new dependencies only for syntax sugars.
+The low magic way is good enough in most cases.